product_id = 1863402651697variant_id =

 Maintaining an optimal sex hormone balance is crucial for many bodily functions – both in women and men.
 Disruptions to our hormonal balance can, among other things, cause menstrual periods to be very heavy or absent and mood swings to occur.
 If you suffer from such symptoms, you may want to consider checking your estrogen levels.

-Our Estrogen + Progesterone Test will inform you of free oestradiol (oestrogen) and progesterone levels in your body.
+Our Estrogen + Progesterone Test will inform you of free oestradiol (estrogen) and progesterone levels in your body.
 If your results indicate a possible estrogen deficiency or estrogen dominance, this can cause various complaints and increase your risk of developing certain diseases.
 With very high or low estrogen levels, you may want to consider booking in a medical examination to clarify whether possible hormone fluctuations could be the cause of your complaints.

 How does the Estrogen + Progesterone Test work?